stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 to himself.
 And few failed to notice the particular attention he paid to the grave of the Reverend Guilliam Slott, first pastor of the church in 1701.

-  It was not long after Foster&rsquo;s establishment as a village fixture that disaster began to lower.
+  It was not long after Foster's establishment as a village fixture that disaster began to lower.
 First came the failure of the mountain mine where most of the men worked.
 The vein of iron had given out, and many of the people moved away to better localities, while those who had large holdings of land in the vicinity took to farming and managed to wrest a meager living from the rocky hillsides.
 Then came the disturbances in the church.
 It was whispered about that the Reverend Johannes Vanderhoof had made a compact with the devil, and was preaching his word in the house of God.
-His sermons had become weird and grotesque&mdash;redolent with sinister things which the ignorant people of Daalbergen did not understand.
+His sermons had become weird and grotesque--redolent with sinister things which the ignorant people of Daalbergen did not understand.
 He transported them back over ages of fear and superstition to regions of hideous, unseen spirits, and peopled their fancy with night-haunting ghouls.
 One by one the congregation dwindled, while the elders and